enrip19/cpp_courses/notes/Course notes.md

 	- `[]`, `()`, `->`, and `=` must be declared as member methods
 	- Other operators can be declared as member methods or global functions
 ## How to do it?
+We are going to pass through multiple operators.
+We always use the next class definition as starting point:
 ```c++
 class Mystring{
 private: